Alcohol Liver Damage, Cause, Risks, Symptoms, Prevention, and Treatment

 Alcohol consumption.
 Although alcohol consumption in moderation can cause some degree of fatty liver, drinking high quantities of alcohol over a long period of time puts someone at an increased risk of alcohol-related liver disease, and consequently, alcohol liver damage.

-Sex.
+Gender.
 Women are more likely to develop alcohol-related liver disease than men.

 Obesity.
 Individuals who have obesity are at a higher risk of alcohol-related liver disease.